 But fear not, there are still ways to enjoy Halloween festivities without being restrictive.
 It just takes a little creativity.

-If you’re avoiding sugar, but still want to get treats for yourself, most health food stores carry some good options.
-Here’s a few:
+If you’re avoiding or limiting sugar for yourself and your family, most health food stores carry some good options.
+Here’s a few to look for:

 *Coach note: these should still be eaten in moderation following serving guidelines on the label.
 Although these candies contain less sugar and chemicals than traditional candy, they contain added fiber that can cause discomfort in large amounts to some individuals.